KanyantaM/KanyantaM/README.md

 #### **ReviZa** *(Completed, Deployment Pending)*
 A **Django**-powered study material sharing platform with local storage optimization and a user-friendly interface.

 ---

+## **🌟 Reviews & Contributions**

+### **Community Contributions**
+- **pawa_pay_flutter**: Developed a package to simplify mobile money payments integration for Flutter apps in Africa.
+- Regular contributor to open-source projects, focusing on improving developer tools and application performance.

+### **Client Feedback**
+- **"Kanyanta's attention to detail and commitment to quality are unparalleled.
+He delivered beyond our expectations."** – Client, Salon Booking App.
+- **"His innovative approach and ability to adapt quickly made the Garage Finder app development process seamless."** – Client, Garage Finder.

+---